Mikel Arteta: Loan to Paris Saint-Germain

-Midway through the 2000−01 season, Arteta went to French club Paris Saint-Germain on an 18-month loan.
+Midway through the 2000–01 season, Arteta was transferred to French club Paris Saint-Germain on an 18-month loan.
 He joined a star-studded team managed by Luis Fernandez, a team which included the likes of Mauricio Pochettino, Gabriel Heinze, Jay-Jay Okocha and Nicolas Anelka.
 Arteta would also later play with Ronaldinho when the Brazilian moved to Paris in the summer of 2001.
-He made his senior debut on 10 February 2001 against Auxerre in the round of 32 of the 2000−01 Coupe de France.
-Arteta started the match at the Parc des Princes and played the entire game in which PSG lost 4−0.
-On 17 February 2001, Arteta made his French Division 1 debut coming off the bench in the 34th minute for Vampeta in a 1−0 defeat against rivals Marseille, away at the Stade Vélodrome.
+He made his senior debut on 10 February 2001 against Auxerre in the round of 32 of the 2000–01 Coupe de France.
+Arteta started the match at the Parc des Princes and played the entire game in which PSG lost 4–0.
+On 17 February 2001, Arteta made his French Division 1 debut coming off the bench in the 34th minute for Vampeta in a 1–0 defeat against rivals Marseille, away at the Stade Vélodrome.
 Arteta was used by Fernández primarily as a playmaker during his time in Paris; he played 11 games in his first season and he scored his first senior goal on 12 May 2001 against Lille.
 During Arteta's second season with PSG, he won the 2001 UEFA Intertoto Cup in the summer, watching both two-legged final games against Brescia from the bench.
 He played 53 games in total for PSG and scored five goals.
 PSG wanted to keep Arteta at the end of the loan period, and did have first refusal on the player.
 Instead, he returned to Barcelona after his loan spell.